 Dr Eric Harrison

-Dr Eric Harrison came to the Centre for Comparative Social Surveys in October 2006 to manage a five-year programme of networking and research activities within the ESS Infrastructure project (ESSi).
-His current responsibilities include: the development of indicators of societal wellbeing for use in comparative social research; enhancing the quality of labour market variables in the survey; and the implementation of new methods of coding media reporting during ESS fieldwork periods.
+Dr Eric Harrison joined the Centre for Comparative Social Surveys in October 2006 and is currently its Acting Deputy Director.
+Between 2006 and 2011 he was the coordinator of a five-year Sixth Framework Programme project on 'European Social Survey Infrastructure'.
+He is currently a co-investigator on two major FP7 projects: 'ESS: Data for a Changing Europe' has undertaken a sixth round of the ESS alongside a continuing programme of methodological research; 'Data Architecture Services in the Social Sciences and Humanities' is a collaboration between five research infrastructures, within which Eric leads a work package producing new software tools to improve standards of metadata.
+Within the Core Scientific Team of the ESS his responsibilities include: the development of indicators of societal wellbeing for use in comparative social research; enhancing the quality of labour market variables in the survey; and the implementation of new methods of coding media reporting during ESS fieldwork periods.

 Dr Harrison studied Social and Political Sciences at the University of Cambridge and subsequently spent eight years as Lecturer in Sociology at the University of Plymouth.
 In 2000 he went to Nuffield College, Oxford where he completed a doctorate examining the working conditions of the self-employed.
 This used multiple national sample surveys to chart the different levels of job quality, job satisfaction, labour market insecurity and socio-political attitudes associated with different groups of self-employed workers, depending on their position in a hierarchy of employer-dependence.